What is "U.S Department of Labor"?

 |Malware Removal (Windows)||

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
-Our security researchers recommend using Malwarebytes.
+Our security researchers recommend using Combo Cleaner.

-Emails like "U.S Department of Labor" are distributed by the thousand in large-scale operations termed "spam campaigns".
-The letters can have various disguises, typically they are presented as "official", "important" and "urgent", often as mail from legitimate institutions, organizations, companies, service providers and so on.
+Emails such as "U.S Department of Labor" are distributed by the thousand in large-scale operations termed "spam campaigns".
+The messages can have various disguises.
+Typically, they are presented as "official", "important" and "urgent", and often as mail from legitimate institutions, organizations, companies, service providers and so on.

 How did "U.S Department of Labor" infect my computer?

-How to avoid installation of malware?
+How to avoid installation of malware

 Subject: This is a new Employee Request Form under the Family and Medical Leave of Act (FMLA)